echogarden-project/echogarden/README.md

 ```

 Additional tools:
-* [`sox`](https://sourceforge.net/projects/sox/): used for audio playback and recording only.
-Auto-installed via an expansion package on Windows and Intel macOS.
+* [`sox`](https://sourceforge.net/projects/sox/): used for the CLI's audio playback and recording (only).
+Auto-installed via a package on Windows and Intel macOS.
 On Linux and ARM64 macOS, it is recommended to install it via platform package managers like `apt` and `brew`.
 * [`ffmpeg`](https://ffmpeg.org/download.html): used for codec conversions.
 Auto-installed via an expansion package on Windows, Intel macOS, and x64 Linux.
 On ARM64 macOS, it is recommended to install it via platform package manager like `brew`, otherwise, much slower `ffmpeg-wasm` would be used.

 (hopefully in the future all platforms would be covered using expansion packages)